AhmedOmara14/AhmedOmara14/README.md

-### I'm Ahmed Omara.
+## Hi, I'm Ahmed Omara! 👋

 I am a third year student at FCIH and Skilled software development professional with a passion for software development.
 Mainly skilled in Java, Kotlin